hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-QBFT-Network.md

 [QBFT (Proof of Authority) consensus protocol](../../HowTo/Configure/Consensus-Protocols/QBFT.md).

-The QBFT network in this tutorial implements the [block header validator selection method] to manage validators, for a tutorial on how to implement the [contract validator selection method], follow the steps in the [example smart contract repository].
+The QBFT network in this tutorial implements the [block header validator selection method] to manage validators.
+For a tutorial on how to implement the [contract validator selection method], follow the steps in the [example smart contract repository].

 !!! important